varocarbas/accessory_java_RAW/README.md

 Library containing a set of miscellaneous resources accessorily used by most of my Java code.

 Optional external dependencies:
-- MySQL Java connector (v.
-8.0.21 or above) to use the DB features.
+- MySQL Java connector to use the DB features.

-Tested with OpenJDK 11.0.15.
+Tested from versions: OpenJDK 11.0.15 and MySQL 8.0.21.

 Articles about this code:
 - [Encryption -- accessory_java](https://gist.github.com/varocarbas/c0edd30b4e731780794b25fc9f0e3e5e).